Hyperglycemic hyperosmolar syndrome (HHS) is a potentially life threatening condition involving extremely high blood sugar (glucose) levels.

 - excessive thirst

-- high urine output
+- high urine output (polyuria)

 - dry mouth

-- warm skin that doesn’t perspire
+- warm skin that doesn’t sweat

 - weight loss

 - leg cramps

 Go to the emergency room or call 911 right away if you have symptoms of HHS.